galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 >
 >    > ## Re-sampling.
->    > The list of SITES of the dataset you are using are is really long and the SITES are classed into sub-categories.
-Your     >      file doesn't really need  to contain all these sub-sites because it lengthens the file processing time on Galaxy-E.        >      This is the reason why you have to specify you don't want the sub-sites to be considered in order to create a new file
+>    > The list of SITES of the dataset you are using are is really long and the SITES are classified into sub-categories.    >    > Your file doesn't really need  to contain all these sub-sites because it lengthens the file processing time on Galaxy-     >    > E.This is the reason why you have to specify you don't want the sub-sites to be considered in order to create a new >  >    > file that you will be able to use.
->      that you will be able to use.
+>    >
->
+>    >
 >    > > 1.`trouver et remplacer des patterns dans des colonnes` on the CSV file.
 >    > > * Choose "column 2"
 >    > > * Write "(\.[0-9]+)" which specifies that you don't want the sub-sites to be taken into account.